DrJonki/Kajak-Games-Jam-2016/README.md

 # SkitCirkel

 Game created for the Kajak Games game jam 2016.
 Made using [Jopnal Engine](https://github.com/Jopnal/Jopnal).
+Download for Windows can be found in [releases](https://github.com/DrJonki/Kajak-Games-Jam-2016/releases).

 # Credits